 Raymond Ochoa (Arlo), Jack Bright (Spot), Jeffrey Wright (Poppa), Frances McDormand (Momma), Steve Zahn (Thunderclap), Peter Sohn (Forrest Woodbush), Marcus Scribner (Buck), Maleah Nipay-Padilla (Libby), Sam Elliott (Butch), Anna Paquin (Ramsey), A.J.
 Buckley (Nash), Jack McGraw (Young Arlo), Ryan Teeple (Young Buck), Mandy Freund (Downpour), Steven Clay Hunter (Coldfront), David Boat (Bubbha), Carrie Paff (Lurleane), Calum Grant (Pervis), John Ratzenberger (Earl)

-In an alternate timeline where the meteor that killed the dinosaurs off did not strike, they have grown up as intelligent beings, able to speak and having created a rudimentary civilisation.
+In an alternate timeline where the meteor that killed the dinosaurs off did not strike, dinosaurs have grown up as intelligent beings, able to speak and having created a rudimentary civilisation.
 Arlo is the runt of a litter of three dinosaur children.
-He grows up on a farm on Clawtooth Mountain, watching as his brother Buck and sister Libby are allowed to place their marks of accomplishment on the side of the granary but feeling inadequate that he has done nothing to match them.
-His father tries to take Arlo out into the wild to teach him to conquer his fears but is swept away as the river floods, not before he throws Arlo to safety.
-Arlo’s mother struggles to harvest the crop on her own.
+He grows up on a farm on Clawtooth Mountain, watching as his brother Buck and sister Libby are allowed to place their marks of accomplishment on the side of the granary, but feels inadequate and that he has done nothing to match them.
+Arlo’s father takes him out into the wild to teach him to conquer his fears only to be swept away as the river floods, not before he throws Arlo to safety.
+Left on her own, Arlo’s mother struggles to harvest the crop.
 Arlo then discovers a young human child in the granary and chases it off, only for both of them to fall into the river and be washed away.
-Lost in the wilderness, Arlo tries to make it back to Clawtooth Mountain and finds that he is forced to rely on the young human boy.
+Lost in the wilderness, Arlo tries to make it back to Clawtooth Mountain.
+During the course of this, he is forced to rely on the young human boy.
 Naming him Spot, a slow friendship grows between the two during the journey.

 There have been various animated films about talking dinosaurs before.
 The first of these was Don Bluth’s The Land Before Time (1988), which led to an amazing twelve sequels.
 Disney made Dinosaur (2000) following various species as they relocate following a meteor strike, and there was also the terrible Walking with Dinosaurs (2013).
 Somewhere in there is also the Steven Spielberg-produced flop We’re Back: A Dinosaur’s Story (1993), a conceptually bizarre film about dinosaurs brought through time into the present-day and their intelligence enhanced.
-Beyond that and a few epochs up the line, prehistory has proven a popular venue for animation with Ice Age (2002), which is now heading towards its fourth sequel, and The Croods (2013).
+(For a more detailed listing see Dinosaur Films).
+Beyond that and a few epochs up the line, prehistory has proven a popular venue for animation with Ice Age (2002), which produced four sequels, and The Croods (2013).
 Somewhere in there you could probably also throw tv’s The Flintstones (1960-6), although that was more of a contemporary situation comedy played out with prehistoric equivalents.

-As both the interminable and near interchangeable The Land Before Time and Ice Age sequels have readily demonstrated, prehistory offers very limited plot options – especially given that the characters are animals in the wild and without much in the way of civilised amenities surrounding them.
-Most of the abovelisted films have centred around plots involving either the animals forced to relocate after a natural disaster or becoming separated from the rest of the herd.
-The Good Dinosaur is no different to these others and opts for the dependable plot of the lost creature undergoing a bildungsroman as it makes its way back home.
+As both the interminable and near interchangeable The Land Before Time and Ice Age sequels have readily demonstrated, prehistory offers very limited plot options – especially given that the characters are animals in the wild and without any civilised amenities surrounding them.
+Most of these have centred around plots involving either the animals forced to relocate after a natural disaster or becoming separated from the rest of the herd.
+The Good Dinosaur is no different and opts for the dependable plot of the lost creature undergoing a bildungsroman as it makes its way back home.
 You also feel that much of the initial scenes have been drawn from The Lion King (1994) – the father killed by an oncoming wave (a stampede there, a flood here) and the young son abruptly ejected out into the wilderness.

-The essence of The Good Dinosaur is essentially the same one as a man/boy and his dog tale that we get in a whole genus of films that go back to Lassie Come Home (1943) and Old Yeller (1957), although here the relationship is oddly between a dinosaur and a Cro-Magnon boy who fulfil roles that in a live-action film would respectively be played by a teenage boy and a dog – the caveboy even gets nicknamed Spot.
+The essence of The Good Dinosaur is essentially the same one as a man/boy and his dog tale that we get in a whole genus of films that go back to Lassie Come Home (1943) and Old Yeller (1957).
+Here the relationship is oddly between a dinosaur and a Cro-Magnon boy who fulfil roles that in a live-action film would respectively be played by a teenage boy and a dog – the caveboy even gets nicknamed Spot.
 This works rather appealingly and there is a good deal of cuteness and humour in the friendship that grows between the two of them.
-Indeed, the scene where the two mime out in the dirt the notion of family and then bond over the loss of a parent and the subsequent scene at the end where the two part will leave few dry eyes in the house – the first Pixar film since Up that you can say successfully touches the tear ducts in that way.
+Indeed, the scene where the two mime out in the dirt the notion of family and then bond over the loss of a parent and the subsequent scene at the end where the two part will leave few dry eyes in the house.